agro23/ScrabbleScore/README.md

 * Repeat all the tests of Player Two but on the Computer object instead

-* Have the Computer Player choose a random
+* Have the Computer Player choose a random move from "Rock", "Paper" or "Scissors".

 * Have the Computer choose a move based on VERY light AI.